fbpx

 In 2020, it was reported that 79% of adults killed by dogs involved pit bulls (22 of 28).
 Of adult male deaths (≥ 25 years old), 92% were killed by pit bulls.

 In another study, entitled “Dog-Bite Injuries to the Craniofacial Region: An Epidemiologic and Pattern-of-Injury Review at a Level 1 Trauma Center” reported 182 patients over a 10-year period from a Level 1 trauma center in the Southeast found that pit bulls inflicted more complex wounds compared with other dog breeds.
-The authors found that the probability of a bite resulting in a complex wound was over 4.4 times higher for pit bulls compared with the other top-biting breeds … and the odds of an off-property attack by a pit bull was 2.7 times greater – than any other breed.
+The authors found that the probability of a bite resulting in a complex wound was over 4.4 times higher for pit bulls compared with the other top-biting breeds.
+The odds of an off-property attack by a pit bull were 2.7 times greater than any other breed.

-In terms of who is at the most risk – and what age – younger children (under the age of 6) are usually victims of dog attacks .
-This can include aggressively petting the dog, taking the dog’s toys or food, or attempting to climb on a dog that isn’t familiar with this action before.
-Older children were more likely attacked by unfamiliar dogs that they encountered outside the home; researchers suspect that these attacks and usually a case of the dog feeling that they were invading the dog’s territory.
+In terms of who is at the most risk, younger children (under the age of 6) are among the most common victims of dog attacks.
+Triggering behaviour can include aggressively petting the dog, taking the dog’s toys or food, or attempting to climb on a dog unfamiliar with this action.
+Older children were more likely to be attacked by unfamiliar dogs that they encountered outside the home; researchers suspect that these attacks are usually a case of the dog feeling that they were invading the dog’s territory.

-According to the American Centers for Disease Control (CDC) in Atlanta, Ga., there are approximately 800,000 dog attacks each year that require medical attention.
-Broken down, this translates to 2,400 dog attacks every day, 100 each hour or one dog attack every 36 seconds across the USA.
+According to the American Centers for Disease Control (CDC) in Atlanta, Ga., approximately 800,000 dog attacks each year require medical attention.
+This translates to 2,400 dog attacks daily, 100 each hour or one dog attack every 36 seconds across the USA.
 Even more terrifying is that more than 50 percent of all dog bite victims are children, with 70 percent of the children being under the age of 5 years.

 Dog Attack Injuries

 Nerve damage: The cutting action of a dog bite can result in traumatic nerve damage around the area of the attack, particularly in the face, arms and leg areas.
-Nerves can typically be damaged by being crushed, stretched or severed.
-Traumatic nerve damage can cause a dog bite victim of child to experience pain, feelings of burning sensation, paresthesia, tingling or in some cases, the total loss of sensation in the part of the body affected by the damaged nerve.
+Nerves can be damaged by being crushed, stretched or severed.
+Traumatic nerve damage can cause a dog bite victim to experience pain, a burning sensation, paresthesia, tingling or in some cases, the total loss of sensation in the part of the body affected by the damaged nerve.

 Internal injuries: A dog’s bite can cause serious internal injuries as it rips through a child’s body.
 Punctured lungs, torn internal organs, and internal bleeding can result from a dog’s attack and can require serious medical attention.

-• Infection: Rabies vaccinations are required for pet owners but it’s still important to ensure that your child hasn’t been infected with rabies in the case of a dog attack.
-Rabies can cause fever, headaches, pain and can develop into much more serious symptoms, including having hallucinations.
-Even if the majority of dogs in Canada are presumed to be vaccinated against rabies, it’s very difficult to recover from rabies once symptoms begin to show.
+• Infection: Rabies vaccinations are required for pet owners, but it’s still important to ensure that your child hasn’t been infected with rabies in the case of a dog attack.
+Rabies can cause fever, headaches, and pain and can develop into much more serious symptoms, including hallucinations.
+Even if most dogs in Canada are presumed vaccinated against rabies, it’s very difficult to recover from rabies once symptoms begin to show.

 A victim of a dog attack can be left shaken and scarred for life, both literally and figuratively.
-The extreme physical pain, connected with the vision of an animal rushing to attack the child can result in a number of psychological effects that can arise as a result:
+The extreme physical pain, connected with the vision of an animal rushing to attack, can result in several psychological effects, including:

-Symptoms of pediatric PTSD after a dog attack can manifest themselves into issues as excessive anxiety, irritability, decreased school performance, sleep disturbance, reduced creativity, withdrawal, altered appetite, depression, physical complaints, pronounced startle responses, and behavior problems.
+Symptoms of pediatric PTSD after a dog attack can manifest themselves into issues such as excessive anxiety, irritability, decreased school performance, sleep disturbance, reduced creativity, withdrawal, altered appetite, depression, physical complaints, pronounced startle responses, and behaviour problems.

-Kids may also become fearful when around other dogs, or even when seeing other dogs from a distance or on television.
-They may also become nervous when leaving the house, experience separation anxiety or depressive symptoms – all of which are forseeable reactions to having been attacked, bitten or have witnessed a dog attack.
+Children may also become fearful when around other dogs or seeing other dogs from a distance or on television.
+They may also become nervous when leaving the house and experience separation anxiety or depressive symptoms.
+These are all foreseeable reactions to having been attacked, bitten or have witnessed a dog attack.

-Situational anxiety or phobia: Kids might feel anxious or be unwilling to go to the area where the attack happened.
-They may express nervousness or even develop a phobia about being in areas where there are dogs or animals in general.
-This has the potential to even extend to experiencing anxiety about even seeing an image or impression of dogs.
+Situational Anxiety or Phobia: Children might feel anxious or unwilling to go to the area where the attack happened.
+They may express nervousness or even develop a phobia about being in areas where dogs or animals are present.
+This has the potential to extend to experiencing anxiety about seeing an image or impression of dogs.

 1. Ask for permission before petting a dog: Not only is this polite and good to practice in general, but a dog’s owner is the best judge of the dog’s current behaviour and condition and should know whether the dog is safe for an unknown child to pet.

-2. Teach kids to be careful around pets: For younger children, this can be as simple as advising them to avoid animals outside the house in general.
-For children who are older and have a natural fascination with animals, teaching them to recognize the signs of an aggressive or disturbed dog can help them understand when a dog might be safe to pet or play with, and what sort of dog to avoid.
+3. Teach kids to be careful around pets: For younger children, this can be as simple as advising them to avoid animals outside the house in general.
+For older children who have a natural fascination with animals, teaching them to recognize the signs of an aggressive or disturbed dog can help them understand when a dog might be safe to pet or play with and what sort of dog to avoid.

-3. Teach kids defensive tactics: In the event that they are involved in a dog attack, teach kids what they should know to do, such as to move slowly, stay calm, don’t attack the dog, find defensive tools to use (like a bag or stick to protect yourself) and protect your face and head.
+4. Teach kids defensive tactics: If they are involved in a dog attack, teach kids what they should know to do, such as to move slowly, stay calm, don’t attack the dog, find defensive tools to use (like a bag or stick to protect yourself) and protect your face and head.

 Dog Attack Laws in Ontario

-The Dog Owners’ Liability Act makes an owner, whether in physical possession or control of a dog, strictly liable.
-In other words, the injured person does not need to prove the owner was negligent or had knowledge of the dog’s propensity to bite.
+The Dog Owners’ Liability Act makes an owner strictly liable, whether in physical possession or control of a dog.
+In other words, the injured person does not need to prove the owner was negligent or knew of the dog’s propensity to bite.

-When a lawsuit against a dog owner is commenced, the dog owner’s home insurance, if acquired, will normally respond to any dog bite claims made by an injured party.
+When a lawsuit against a dog owner is commenced, the dog owner’s home insurance, if acquired, will generally respond to any dog bite claims made by an injured party.

 Liability of Ontario Dog Owners

-Liability, set out in s.2 of the Dog Owners’ Liability Act, states that the owner of a dog is liable for damage which results from a bite or an attack by the dog on another person or domestic animal.
-Where there is more than one dog owner of a dog, the owners will be held liable jointly and severally liable.
+Liability, set out in s.2 of the Dog Owners’ Liability Act, states that the owner of a dog is liable for damage that results from a dog’s bite or attack on another person or domestic animal.
+Where there is more than one dog owner, the owners will be held jointly and severally liable.

 According to the Dog Owners’ Liability Act, an owner includes a person who possesses or harbours the dog.
 If the owner is a minor, then the person responsible for the custody of the minor is also deemed an owner.

-A dog owner is not necessarily defined as the person who literally owns the dog.
+A dog owner is not necessarily defined as the person who technically owns the dog.
 The Ontario Court of Appeal discussed the definition of possession in Wilk v.
-Arbour, and held that the term “owner” includes someone who is in physical possession on control of the dog immediately preceding an attack or bite.
+Arbour, and held that the term “owner” includes someone who is in physical possession and control of the dog immediately preceding an attack or bite.

-The owner of a dog has a duty to exercise reasonable precautions to prevent the dog from biting or attacking a person or a domestic animal.
-The owner also has a duty to ensure the dog does not behave in a manner that would pose the animal as a menace to the safety of a person or other domestic animal (Dog Owners’ Liability Act, s.
+The owner of a dog must exercise reasonable precautions to prevent the dog from biting or attacking a person or a domestic animal.
+The owner also must ensure the dog does not behave in a manner that would pose the animal as a menace to the safety of a person or other domestic animal (Dog Owners’ Liability Act, s.
 5.1)

-All pit bulls (including breeds that look like them) have been banned in Ontario since 2005.
-No one is allowed to own or breed a pitbull, import or train a pitbull.
+Since 2005, Ontario has banned all pit bulls (including breeds that look like them).
+No one is allowed to own, breed, import, or train a pitbull.

 The Dog Owners’ Liability Act does not call out or distinguish between different breeds of dogs, except for pit bulls.
-In fact, the courts apply stricter rules against pit bulls.
+The courts apply stricter rules against pit bulls.
 A pit bull is defined in the Dog Owners’ Liability Act as:

-• a dog that has an appearance and physical characteristics that are substantially similar to those of dogs referred to in any of the clauses above.
+• A dog that has an appearance and physical characteristics substantially similar to those of dogs referred to in any of the clauses above.

 Compensation in Dog Attack Cases

-If you or a loved one has been attacked or bitten by a dog in Ontario, it is important that you speak to our personal injury lawyers to learn your rights and what compensation you may be entitled to.
+If you or a loved one has been attacked or bitten by a dog in Ontario, you must speak to our personal injury lawyers to learn your rights and what compensation you may be entitled to.
 The type of compensation in a dog attack case will vary from case to case, depending on the nature and extent of the injuries suffered by the victim.

 You can also claim special damages, like medical costs or a subrogated Ontario Health Insurance Plan (“OHIP”) claim (if you are hurt in Ontario and pursue a claim, you need to pay OHIP back for your medical care – this is part of your claim – for reimbursement) and out of pocket expenses such as medication.
 However, the amount awarded can drastically vary based on the facts of the case.

-The range of a compensation for a dog bite or attack will depend on the severity of the injury.
-For example, the Ontario Superior Court of Justice, in a case called Moretto v.
-Nicolini-Femia, awarded the plaintiff $45,000 USD in general damages ($5,000 USD of which was for psychological injuries).
-The plaintiff had suffered a bite to her cheek requiring sutures, tetanus shot, and 2 years of steroid injection.
-She was also left with noticeable scarring on her face resulting in self-esteem issues.
+The range of compensation for a dog bite or attack will depend on the severity of the injury.
+For example, in a case called Moretto v.
+Nicolini-Femia, the Ontario Superior Court of Justice awarded the plaintiff $45,000 USD in general damages ($5,000 USD of which was for psychological injuries).
+The plaintiff had suffered a bite to her cheek, requiring sutures, a tetanus shot, and 2 years of steroid injection.
+She was also left with noticeable scarring on her face, resulting in self-esteem issues.

-Unfortunately, dog attacks on children continue to be an extremely common event, despite the many rules and regulations established in Ontario to protect them.
+Unfortunately, dog attacks on children continue to be a widespread event, despite the many rules and regulations established in Ontario to protect them.

-In our experience, dog bites to Ontario children still remain common, and often serious or even lethal.
-Learning how to live in a community alongside dogs safely is the first step towards avoiding this sort of injury, but dog owners have the ultimate responsibility of managing their dogs and ensuring that they do not attack people.
+Still, dog owners are responsible for managing their dogs and ensuring that they do not attack people.
 If your child has been attacked and injured by a dog, contact Matt Lalande immediately to learn how to receive the financial compensation both your child and you deserve.

 Free Case Review